Azure/azure-service-operator/docs/hugo/content/design/_index.md

 cascade:
 - type: docs
 ---

-Each *architecture decision record* (ADR) documents one of the architecturally significant decisions we've made during the Azure Service Operator project.

-Files are listed chronologically by month, and should contain the following sections:
+Significant changes to Azure Service Operator should be captured by an ADR (architecture design record) in this folder.
+ADRs are listed chronologically by month, and should contain the following sections:

 * Context
 * Decision